|

 What order should the mobility methods be used ?

-When conducting mobility exercises it is recommended to perform them in the
+When conducting mobility exercises it is recommended to perform them in the following order:

 - Static